vertical-agent-solutions/blog-content-manager/README.md

 The application will be available at http://127.0.0.1:8000/

-## Features
+## Usage

-- Topic Management
+1. Initial Setup
+   - Visit the home page
+   - Use "Seed Database" to populate initial categories and topics

+2. Managing Topics
+   - View all topics in the Topics section
-  - Create topics manually
+   - Create topics manually using the form
-  - Generate topic ideas using AI
+   - Generate topic ideas using AI:
+     - Select a category
+     - Choose number of topics to generate
-  - Organize topics by categories
+     - Review generated topics

-- Content Generation
-  - Generate full articles from topics
+     - Select which topics to save
-  - Markdown formatting support

-- Database Management
-  - Reset database
+3. Generating Articles
+   - Select a draft topic
+   - Click "Generate Article"
-  - Seed with sample data
+   - Article is saved with markdown formatting
-  - Track content status

 ## Project Structure